circleci/circleci-docs/jekyll/_cci2/workspaces.md

 ## Workspaces and runner network charges

 When using self-hosted runners there is a network and storage usage limit included in your plan.
-Once your usage exceeds your limit, charges will apply, based on your accrued overages.
-The GB allotment only applies to outbound traffic from CircleCI.
+Once your usage exceeds your limit charges will apply These charges are based on your accrued overages.
+The GB allocation for the plan you are on only applies to outbound traffic from CircleCI.
 Traffic within CircleCI is unlimited.
-Also you will see no egress traffic or charges for any runners deployed within AWS `us-east-1`.
+Also, you will see no egress traffic or charges for any runners deployed within AWS `us-east-1`.

+### Viewing network egress usage
 Restoring caches and workspaces to self-hosted runners results in network egress.
+To view your network egress usage follow these steps:
+1. Select **Plan** from the app sidebar then
+2. Select **Plan Usage**
+3. Select the **Network** tab.

-To view your network egress usage select **Plan** from the app sidebar, then **Plan Usage** and select the **Network** tab.
-Here you will find a breakdown of your network usage for the billing period broken down by object type: cache, testresult, artifact, workspace.
+Within the network tab you will find a breakdown of your network usage for the billing period.
+The usage is also broken down by storage object type: cache, testresult, artifact, workspace.

-Your network overage GB/TB can be multiplied by 420 credits to estimate total monthly costs.
-For example, 2 GB-Months overage x 420 credits = 840 credits ($.50).

-For more on storage and networking, see the [Persisting Data]({{site.baseurl}}/2.0/persist-data) guide.
+For more on storage and networking, and calculating your monthly storage costs, see the [Persisting Data]({{site.baseurl}}/2.0/persist-data/#how-to-calculate-an-approximation-of-your-monthly-costs) guide.

 ## See also
 {: #see-also }
 {:.no_toc}

 - For further information and strategies for persisting data see the [Persisting Data]({{ site.baseurl }}/2.0/persist-data) guide.
-- For frequently asked questions and answers about Workflows, see the [Workflows]({{ site.baseurl }}/2.0/faq) section of the FAQ.
+- For conceptual and usage information on Workflows, see the [Using Workflows to Schedule Jobs]({{ site.baseurl }}/2.0/workflows) guide.